The key points you need to know before you apply for a Canadian university – don’t leave it too late.

 When choosing a university, it is a good idea to find out your course’s fees.
 Popular programs such as medicine and law will cost more than other subjects; dentistry is the most expensive with average fees of over $54,000 for 2017/18.

-At the University of Toronto, the minimum international undergraduate tuition fees ranged from $45,690 to $50,780 depending on the program, while at the University of British Columbia the minimum was $22,578.
+At the University of Toronto, the international undergraduate tuition fees ranged from $45,690 to $50,780 depending on the program, while at the University of British Columbia the minimum was $34,542.

 As mentioned earlier some Canadian universities have some of the lowest international fees in the world.
 Here are some examples below of international student tuition fees.

 Most students stay in university dormitories which are on or close to campus.
 This accommodation is recommended for incoming undergraduate students as it provides a good way of meeting lots of new people.
 Dorms will often have shared facilities such as bathrooms and kitchens.

 Across institutions, housing can be catered/self-catered and have standard/en-suite rooms.